MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 - Windows Server, version 1709
 - Windows Server, version 1803

-## Supported in-place system upgrade process for Windows 10 Azure VMs
+## In-place system upgrade process for Windows 10 Azure VMs

 This process requires 45-60 minutes to complete and for the VM to restart.
 To do the in-place system upgrade, follow these steps: